-President Donald Trump visited Phoenix, Arizona for a rally Wednesday night, February 19, 2020.
+President Donald Trump visited Phoenix, Arizona, for a rally Wednesday night, February 19, 2020.
 The rally was part of his 2020 campaign and took place on the same night that the Democrats are hosting their latest debate.
 The venue, which holds at least 14,500, reached capacity and overflow space was needed for what looked like thousands of people outside.
 Read on to learn more and see crowd and overflow photos and videos from the rally.
-(Note: If you want to learn about the Colorado Springs rally from February 20, see Heavy’s story here.)
+(Note: If you want to learn how many attended Trump’s student Phoenix rally on June 23, 2020, see Heavy’s story here.)

 The Venue with More than 14,000 Seats Reached Capacity & Overflow Space Was Needed